9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 2/III. Authentication, authorization and accounting.md

 ## Key takeaways

 Implementing both SSO and MFA security controls improves security without sacrificing the user experience.
 Relying on passwords alone is a serious vulnerability.
 Implementing SSO means fewer points of entry, but that’s not enough.
 Combining SSO and MFA can be an effective way to protect information, so that users have a streamlined experience while unauthorized people are kept away from important information.

+# The mechanisms of authorization

+- **Authentication and Authorization:** Authentication validates the identity of users or systems, while authorization determines the actions or privileges they are allowed to access.
+- **Principle of Least Privilege:** Authorization is guided by the principle of least privilege, which means that access to information is granted only for the duration and extent needed for specific tasks.
+- **Separation of Duties:** Separation of duties is another fundamental security principle related to authorization.
+It involves ensuring that users do not have permissions that could lead to misuse or abuse of a system.
+This separation minimizes the risk of system failures and inappropriate behavior.
+- **Role-Based Authorization:** Authorization is often role-based, meaning that the level of access granted depends on a user's role within an organization.
+- **Access Controls:** When securing data over a network, two commonly used access control mechanisms are discussed: HTTP basic auth and OAuth.
+	- **HTTP Basic Auth:** HTTP basic authentication involves sending an identifier each time a user communicates with a web page.
+It is considered vulnerable as it transmits usernames and passwords openly over the network.
+	- **OAuth:** OAuth is an open-standard authorization protocol that shares designated access between applications using API tokens.
+It is more secure and doesn't involve transmitting sensitive credentials over the network.
+- **API Tokens:** API tokens are small blocks of encrypted code that contain user information, site permissions, and more.
+They serve as an additional layer of encryption and minimize the risks associated with unauthorized access.
+- **Security Principles in Authorization Tools:** Basic auth and OAuth, as well as other authorization tools, are designed with security principles like the principle of least privilege and separation of duties in mind.
+- **Monitoring Access:** In addition to controlling access, it is crucial to monitor access to detect and respond to potential security threats.

+Authorization is a pivotal component of access control systems that ensures that users and systems only have access to the resources and actions required for their roles and responsibilities.
+The course prepares for exploring the third and final part of the authentication, authorization, and accounting framework in the next video.